pyth-network/grant-program/README.md

 The code for this API lives in the `frontend/pages/api` directory.
 The functions in that directory are available under the URL `http://localhost:3000/api/`, e.g., `http://localhost:3000/api/grant/v1/amount`.
+You can import the wallets from `frontend/integration/keys/` into your browser wallets to be able to claim tokens in the test environment.

 ## Unit tests